TEAMBCS/-Para-M-Scope/README.md

 3. Normalize links and detect query strings with parameters.
 4. Record parameterized URLs and run simple suspicious-value checks.
 5. Optionally follow discovered links up to the configured depth.
-6. Present results in a rich table and optionally save as JSON.
+6. Present results in a table and optionally save as JSON.

 ---